solvialab/infragate-landing/docs/readme.md

 > **Requests workflow:** The admin **Requests** area handles both protected-cluster destroy approvals and per-user limit-increase requests.
 Users submit a reason instead of destroying directly or when they need higher limits; admins approve, adjust, or deny with a note.
 Destroy approval still opens the Terraform destroy plan before force-destroy.
 Limit approval writes granted values into the user's per-user overrides.
 Results appear in the user's Activity inbox.
 >
-> **Destroy behavior note:** Cluster compartments are intentionally **not auto-deleted** (to avoid breaking shared/multi-cluster setups).
+> **Destroy behavior note:** Infragate-managed child compartments may be deleted with the cluster.
+External compartment overrides are retained for shared/multi-cluster setups.
 In Object Storage, only the destroyed cluster's `.tfstate` object is removed; the user-level prefix/folder is kept for other clusters.

 ### Activity